Can man "speed up" the coming of the day of God? False Teaching in Many Modern Perversions

 Holman Standard, ASV - "as you wait for and EARNESTLY DESIRE the coming of the day of God.
 The heavens will be on fire and be dissolved because of it, and the elements will melt with the heat.”

 Promoters of the modern bible versions insist there are no doctrines of the Christian faith which are affected in any way by the differences between the King James Bible and the new versions.
 This is blatantly false in several critical areas.
 This article will address only one of several doctrines which have been changed in such modern versions as the NKJV, NIV, NASB, NET and Holman Standard.

-You can see over 30 examples of changed or perverted doctrines in this article called "Fake Bibles DO Teach False Doctrines" -
+You can see about 40 examples of changed or perverted doctrines in this article called "Fake Bibles DO Teach False Doctrines" -

 Puny man, who is but of dust, can do nothing to effect in any way the timetable already established by Almighty God.
 Man can neither speed up nor slow down God's timetable.
 This view is contrary to much modern Christian thought, that portrays God as a grandfatherly figure, anxiously wringing His hands, hoping things will turn out for the best, but He just can’t seem to get man to cooperate with His wishes.

 I believe the Biblical position reveals a God “who worketh all things after the counsel of his own will.”
 When king Nebuchadnezzar’s understanding returned to him, after 7 times had passed over him by the decree of the Most High, he said: “I praised and honoured him that liveth for ever, whose dominion is an everlasting dominion, and his kingdom is from generation to generation: And all the inhabitants of the earth are reputed as nothing: and he doeth according to his will in the army of heaven, and among the inhabitants of the earth: and none can stay his hand, or say unto him, What doest thou.”

 Now, that is the God who is truly worthy of worship.